royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ### Cloudwatch logging
 * Open https://console.aws.amazon.com/cloudwatch/, choose "Log groups".
-* In the Filter text box, enter `AWSIotLogsV2` , and then press Enter
+* In the Filter text box, enter `AWSIotLogsV2`, and then press Enter
 * For more info, see the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html)
-* If you want to configure the logging vebosity, you can do that in the "Settings" page in the IoT dashboard
+* If you want to configure the logging verbosity, you can do that in the "Settings" page in the IoT dashboard

 ### Device Setup
 * In the IoT dashboard, click on "settings" and note your service endpoint address